What is a beard growth cream & oil?

 What Users Have Said About Godefroy Beard Growth Cream

 However, there are also a significant number of users who have claimed that the product either didn’t produce noticeable growth or didn’t work at all for them.
-One user, who rated the product 3 out of 5 stars said:

 - The Godefroy company has a strong and positive reputation in the market and many of its products have been on shelves and used by satisfied consumers for decades.